fdocr/jazz/README.md

 * Test suite template using mocha and chai
 * Authentication using JWT (maybe questionable decision, but I trust & like it)

 Still very much a WIP, it even has some custom names (like the error handling one).
-Current master branch is using postgres, but branches will hopefully contain multiple DB setups.
+Current master is using postgres, but branches will hopefully contain multiple DB setups.

+Checkout the [contributing page](https://github.com/fdoxyz/node-jwt-template/blob/master/CONTRIBUTING.md) in case you are interested in giving me a hand.

 ### Where to go from here?